A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 To evaluate the correction arising from the $e_2$ or muon channel, recognise from \Erefr{eq:v2v2}{eq:v3v3} that the effect of this correction is in opposition to the tau correction, and increases the magnitude of $\theta_e$.
 As its scale is seen from \Eref{eq:Delta} to be small compared with the tau correction, and from the construction of \Eref{eq:sqrtdeltacorrs} it is seen to act in direct opposition to the tau correction, its effects are conveniently represented at energy scale $\mc{E}$ by subtracting the muon correction from the tau correction at the level of the interaction diagrams.
 This yields

-where $\theta_e(\mc{E})$ is the effective value of $\theta_e$ experienced by a particle whose mass is $\mc{E}c^{-2}$, and henceforth all instances of $\theta_e$ are acknowledged to depend, either explicitly or implicitly, on a particle's energy scale $\mc{E}$.
+where $\theta_e(\mc{E})$ is the effective value of $\theta_e$ experienced by a particle whose energy is $\mc{E}$ (i.e.~if at rest, a particle with rest mass $\mc{E}c^{-2}$), and henceforth all instances of $\theta_e$ are acknowledged to depend, either explicitly or implicitly, on a particle's energy scale $\mc{E}$.

+The correction from the $e_1$ or electron channel is smaller, but not negligible at the level of precision employed in this paper.
+However, introducing this correction results in an electron rest mass which runs with energy scale, including when the electron is in motion with respect to the isotropy frame.
+It is desirable that the electron rest mass behave as a fixed reference point which can be calibrated against experimental observation independent of electron velocity in the isotropy frame, allowing it to be consistent with observation and to be taken as one of the input parameters of the model.
+Therefore, before addressing the electron channel correction to $\Ke$, it is first necessary to revisit the local scaling symmetry discarded in \Psref{III}{sec:gaugechoicewhichavailable}.